ddbj/www/_faq/en/how-to-fix-error-msg-stop-codon.md

 ---
 layout: indexed_content
-title: How to fix error message： "Stop codon ‘*’ is found in the range."?
+title: 'How to fix error message: "Stop codon ‘*’ is found in the range."?'
 category: faq
 db:
   - ddbj